Explore our Curriculum

 This full-year course begins with the study of the empire building, global trade, and intellectual currents which shaped the early modern era and which culminated in the 18th‑century Atlantic revolutions.
 Students then examine the nature and effects of industrialization, nationalism, and imperialism in the 19th century and of fascism, communism and decolonization in the 20th century.
 The course concludes with a survey of the post‑World War II world order.
 A primary focus of the course is skill development, including critical reading, primary‑source analysis, analytical writing, and independent research.

-• Politics in America
+• Politics & Government in America

 • Social Psychology